 The Federal Child Support Guidelines: Step-by-Step

-This glossary defines some terms as they are used in this publication for child support purposes.
-Some terms may have different meanings for other purposes.
+This glossary defines terms used in this guide for child support purposes.
 These are not legal definitions.
-You may wish to consult a lawyer about legal definitions of the terms.
+Some terms included in this guide may have different meanings for other purposes.
+You may wish to consult a legal adviser about the legal definition of these terms.

 - Age of majority